Giovanni Bucchieri

-Bucchieri has a passion for music, film and photography.
-Convinced from an early age that he might not last that long, he has intensely been documenting his life – both behind and in front of the camera.
-Filming has been a way to preserve memories.
-Music is the most essential part of Bucchier’s life, and he desperately needs to play the piano each day.
-He moves with ease between serious music and popular music.
-For Bucchieri, Kate Bush and the avant-garde filmmaker and choreographer Maya Deren are almost as important influences as J.S.
-Bach.
-Sophisticated art and popular culture are often mixed in the works of Bucchieri.
-Source?

 On 27 April, Bucchieri’s piece "Come you daughters" premiered at the Royal Swedish Opera (together with Alexander Ekman and Pontus Lidberg).
 "The greatest surprise is Giovanni Bucchieri’s "Come you daughters", which is performed by five dancers with Nadja Sellrup as the main character.
 Here is suddenly a work that have the courage to challenge and put demands on the audience.
 Bucchieri lets his highly fragmented choreography crash right into Johann Sebastian Bach's tightly woven Matthäus-Passion.
 To the point that even that is fragmented, and a sudden uncertainty occurs, an uncertainty that makes the entire empty stage vibrate.
 The minimalistic choreography and the vast empty stage really gives the dancers the possibility to perform."

 "The dance follows the music and the cuts between Bach and Dolly Parton sharpens the composition, knocks one sideways and raises questions.
 Questions about death, of cause, but also about the darkness of the living."